nginxinc/nginx-gateway-fabric/site/content/includes/installation/install-gateway-api-resources.md

 ```

 Alternatively, you can install the Gateway API resources from the experimental channel.
 We support a subset of the
 additional features provided by the experimental channel.
-Please note that these APIs are not suitable for production
-use.
 To install from the experimental channel, run the following:

 ```shell
 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/experimental-install.yaml